-- The Gray's Inn Seniors-in-Hall (hereinafter known collectively as the Panel) shall be a committee of barrister members of the Inn selected to fulfil the certain duties in Hall on all dining occasions. - On each such occasion, the duty Senior and the Deputy shall be responsible to the Bencher for the fellowship and good order amongst the diners in Hall in accordance with the Customs and 'Notes for Guidance for Seniors-in-Hall.'
+- 1. The Gray's Inn Seniors-in-Hall (hereinafter known collectively as the Panel) shall be a committee of barrister members of the Inn selected to fulfil the certain duties in Hall on all dining occasions. - 2.
+On each such occasion, the duty Senior and the Deputy shall be responsible to the Bencher for the fellowship and good order amongst the diners in Hall in accordance with the Customs and 'Notes for Guidance for Seniors-in-Hall.' - 3.
+Members of the Panel shall be responsible for the observation of training events organised and conducted by the Education Department when called on so to do.
+They will be required to monitor the delivery of lectures training and other educational events and to provide feedback to the trainers, the education department and to be available to discuss their observations with the Master of Advocacy, the Director of Education and others as required.

-- 3 The Panel shall comprise Barrister members in such number as the Management Committee shall decide to a maximum of fifteen.
-The Under Treasurer and Director of Education shall attend all of its meetings.
-The Master of Students during his period of office, shall be Chairman of the Panel. - 4 Any barrister member of Hall may apply in writing to the Under- Treasurer, setting out the barrister's reasons for applying for membership of the Panel.
-Such applicants shall be ordinarily of more than 10 years call and shall be of such personality that they can encourage fellowship whilst also maintaining good order. - Appointments of suitable members to the Panel will usually be made in July of any year.
-They will be made by a Selection Committee chaired by the Vice Treasurer consisting of the Master of Students, two other Benchers, the Doyen and the Under Treasurer. - Two months before the date fixed for making the appointments, the Under Treasurer shall cause notices to appear in Hall, on the web site and by email, advertising the date by which applications should be received.
-Any applications already received during the year will be considered at the same time - 7 The Selection Committee may make such enquiries about the candidates, including of the Barristers' Committee, as it thinks fit. - Panel members shall serve for a period of five years, and shall be eligible to apply for reselection at the end of that time.
+- 4. The Panel shall comprise Barrister members in such number as the Management Committee shall decide to a maximum of fifteen.
+The Under Treasurer and Director of Education shall attend all its meetings.
+The Master of Students during his period of office, shall be Chairman of the Panel. - 5.
+Any barrister member of Hall may apply in writing to the Under- Treasurer, setting out the barrister's reasons for applying for membership of the Panel.
+Such applicants shall be ordinarily of more than 10 years call and shall be of such personality that they can encourage fellowship whilst also maintaining good order. - 6.
+Appointments of suitable members to the Panel will usually be made in July of any year.
+They will be made by a Selection Committee chaired by the Vice Treasurer consisting of the Master of Students, two other Benchers, the Doyen and the Under Treasurer. - 7.
+Two months before the date fixed for making the appointments, the Under Treasurer shall cause notices to appear in Hall, on the web site and by email, advertising the date by which applications should be received.
+Any applications already received during the year will be considered at the same time

+- 8. The Selection Committee may make such enquiries about the candidates, including of the Barristers' Committee, as it thinks fit. - 9.
+Panel members shall serve for a period of five years and shall be eligible to apply for reselection at the end of that time.
 However, apart from the need for continuity, the selection process was introduced to encourage a greater number of senior barrister-members to become involved in the life of Hall so re-selection will be used sparingly.
 Those who do not re-apply or who are not re-selected shall be eligible for transfer to a supernumerary list on the decision of the Selection Committee.
-Supernumeraries may occasionally be asked to undertake Seniors' duties in exceptional circumstances. - 9 One fifth of the Panel (or the number nearest thereto) shall retire according to their rotation. - 10 Following a substantiated complaint against a Senior, the Selection Committee shall review the senior's membership of the Panel, and if necessary, remove the senior from the Panel.
+Supernumeraries may occasionally be asked to undertake Seniors' duties in exceptional circumstances. - 10.
+One fifth of the Panel (or the number nearest thereto) shall retire according to their rotation. - 11.
+Following a substantiated complaint against a Senior, the Selection Committee shall review the senior's membership of the Panel, and if necessary, remove the senior from the Panel. - 12.
 Any barrister dissatisfied with a decision of the Selection Committee may appeal in writing to the Treasurer, who shall review the decision.
 The Treasurer's decision shall be final.